Advanced Certification Elementary (ACE)

-She teaches undergraduate special education and methods courses and graduate-level courses for the Advanced Certification Elementary (ACE) program.
+She teaches undergraduate special education and methods courses, as well as, graduate-level courses for the Advanced Certification Elementary (ACE) program.

 Dr. Perry has served as a consultant for home-school teachers and provided staff, curriculum, instructional and assessment development for teachers of special needs children.
 Additionally, she has spoken to women throughout the country at churches, women's ministry conferences, and other venues on such subjects as ministry, training and development of teachers and parents of special needs children, and spiritual growth.

 She also speaks, along with her husband, Dwight, at Becoming One, their increasingly popular national conference on marriage.
 She has written in such areas as prayer, women's ministry, and special education.
 Her chapter, "Kids in Constant Motion: How Can the Church Work More Effectively with Children with ADD/ADHD," in Building Unity in the Church in the New Millennium (Moody Press), is a landmark work in the area of the church reaching out to those with special needs.